 All applicants (domestic and international) are automatically considered for Stonehill College’s merit scholarships.
 There are no special forms you need to complete to qualify for a merit-based scholarship.
-Merit scholarship award decisions are made during the admission review process and are awarded to students with outstanding academic credentials.
-Please note that no merit scholarship will cover the full cost of attendance.Back to Top
+Merit scholarship award decisions are made during the admission review process and are awarded to students with strong academic credentials.
+Please note that merit scholarships do not cover the full cost of attendance.Back to Top

-Does Stonehill offer need-based scholarships to international students?
+Does Stonehill offer need-based financial assistance to international students?

-Stonehill College does not provide need-based scholarships to international students.
+Stonehill College does not provide need-based financial assistance to international students.

 International students must be able to finance all educational expenses, and proof of this ability to pay is required before the Certification of Eligibility for a student visa (the SEVIS I-20 form) is issued to the student.
-Please note that some embassy officials will look to verify students’ financial certification.
-Students should obtain original copies (with original signatures) of any the sponsor’s letter, Stonehill’s financial aid award and the bank statement.
+Please note that some embassy officials will want to verify students’ financial certification.
+Students should obtain original copies (with original signatures) of any financial sponsorship affadavits, Stonehill’s admission and merit scholarship award letters, and bank statements.
 Retain copies of all of these documents in case they are needed for obtaining your student visa.Back to Top

 Yes.
-Stonehill competes in the Northeast 10 Conference which is an NCAA Division II conference.
-This means that the College can award a limited number of athletically related scholarships.
-The number of scholarships and the amount of these scholarships is determined by the coaches for each sport in consultation with our athletic department and the office of Financial Assistance.
-For information related to athletic scholarships please contact the coach directly.
-Their contact information can be found on the athletics section of our website.Back to Top
+Stonehill competes in the Northeast 10 Conference, which is an NCAA Division II conference.
+This means that the College can award a limited number of athletic scholarships.
+The number of scholarships and the amount of these scholarships is determined by the coaches for each sport in consultation with our athletic department and the office of Student Financial Assistance.
+For information related to athletic scholarships, please contact the coaching staff directly.
+Their contact information can be found on Stonehill's athletics website: www.stonehillskyhawks.com.Back to Top

 Can I work at Stonehill if I am an international student?

 Yes.
-After the first semester of attendance at the college international students can apply for some jobs on campus.
-Typically these jobs are for 10-15 hours a week while school is in session and up to 40 hours per week over the summer and during holiday breaks.
+After the first semester of attendance at the college, international students can apply for on-campus employment.
+Typically, these jobs can be up to 10-15 hours a week while school is in session, and up to 40 hours per week over the summer and during holiday breaks.
 Additional authorization is required for off-campus employment as outlined by F-1 visa regulations.
-The pay is at or slightly above the minimum wage.
-Most students who can find jobs use this money for personal expenses.Back to Top
+The pay is at or slightly above the minimum wage in the state of Massachusetts.
+Most students who work at Stonehill use this money for personal expenses.Back to Top